moustafaabdel/eau2/README.md

   * Reorganized solution to a logical structure with relevant directories.
   * Streamlined testing: Included tests for all completed layers and relevant methods.
   * Completed serialization and deserialization of all relevant types from primitives up to and including DataFrame.
-  * All M2 functionality is complete including an integration test.

 2. Need Improvement:
   * __The network layer does not properly send the directory messages to the registered nodes and therefore, client to client communication does not fully function.__